Where does your money go?

 A community project where Camp Pawnee is turned into an outdoor classroom.
 Children will learn during field trips to Pumpkin Hollow and Corn Maize as well as trips to the beautiful outdoor environment.
 A playground will be added and on weekends, parents can picnic and fish with their children.
 Organized by the Larned Pride Organization.

 Caring Hands Daycare Larned Kansas

-A licensed daycare center that provides quality childcare for children 2 weeks to 12 years of age.
-Caring Hands provides healthy meals and snacks with the help of CACFP.
+A licensed daycare center that provides quality childcare for children 2 weeks to 5 years of age.
+Caring Hands provides healthy meals and snacks.
 The daycare incorporates a preschool curriculum with age appropriate activities each day.
+Caring Hands takes St. Francis and DCF Children.
 Busing is provided by the Larned school district.

 CPRF enables people with all types of physical disabilities to achieve their employment and independence goals.
 Our mission is to provide people with the customized services, support, and technology they need in order to facilitate their chosen personal and economic independence, with an emphasis on employment and training opportunities.

 We offer computer training, wheelchair modification, and accessible housing, as well as providing employment options through our affiliate organizations: Center Industries Corporation and BTCO, Inc. We are committed to advocating for an inclusive community where people of all abilities are presented with an equal opportunity to fulfill their potential.

 Over the last 40 years, CPRF has evolved from a grass roots organization into a recognized leader in rehabilitation engineering, specialized services, advocacy, job placement, and employment research and training.
 We are focused on improving the day-to-day lives of people with disabilities, and work to eliminate independence barriers in the home, workplace, and community.